Postgraduate Course

 Compulsory module

 This assessment is an opportunity for you to present the development of your work so far, reflecting on challenges, context and inspirations.
 You will be presenting your progress and critically reflecting on your research as you are working towards a final draft.
-This is a moment for peer review and analysis of your work, looking at inspirations, changes and context.
+This is a moment for peer review and analysis of your work, looking at inspirations, challenges and context.

 Credits: 160